cmhamiche/MLVFS/README.md

 Install Dokany v2.1.0.1000
 https://github.com/dokan-dev/dokany/releases/tag/v2.1.0.1000

-Edit mlvfs.bat by replacing E: by changing the path to you MLV files ( or just the letter of your SD card) in the argument --mlv-dir=E:\DCIM\100CANON\
+Edit mlvfs.bat by changing the path to you MLV files (or just the letter of your SD card) in the argument --mlv-dir=E:\DCIM\100CANON\
 or use it directly in a terminal, exemple:
 ```
 mlvfs.exe -f X: --mlv-dir=E:\DCIM\100CANON\ --resolve-naming